ASICS Upcourt 6 vs Upcourt 5: Which Should You Buy?

 Frequently Asked Questions

-Is the ASICS Upcourt 6 better than the Upcourt 5?
+Is the Upcourt 6 better than the Upcourt 5?

 Is the Upcourt 5 still worth buying?